What the heck is a Milieu?

 As we were balancing and tweaking this mass of rules, we got to thinking about the "Epic" rules, and decided that it's a bit more complex than the old "low level" and "epic" way of looking at things.
 Heck, for that matter, it's more complex than the old "low magic" versus "high magic" way of looking at things, too.

 The Courageous Milieu

-From levels 1 to 8, most games tend to look pretty "normal."
+From levels 1 to 5 (Tier 1), most games tend to look pretty "normal."
 The adventurers sleep in inns, walk to dungeons, and they fight pretty ordinary things, things that you could see anybody in a magical world taking on, if only they had the courage to do so.
-So that's what the first eight levels are called:
+So that's what the first five levels are called: Courageous.

 Eventually, the Courageous Milieu ends.
 The characters get some money, they get some fame, they get some real powers and abilities, and they ascend.
 They stop being ordinary people with huge doses of courage, and they become Heroes.